-Goviana Morales is a mother of 5 children, two of whom have a diagnosed learning disability.
+Goviana Morales is a mother of 5 children, two of whom have a diagnosed disability.
 Realizing early on that she needed to educate herself to navigate the special education system, she participated in CPAC’s Next Steps program.
-Other training followed with Partners in Policy Making, Special Education Advocacy Training through COPAA, ASCRC and SpEdConnecticut.
-She currently serves as Secretary of the Board of Directors for SpEdConnecticut as well as a parent advisor.
-Goviana is bi-lingual, helping to provide services to our Spanish speaking clients who might otherwise be lost in the system.
+Other training followed with Partners in Policy Making, Special Education Advocacy Training through COPAA, ASCRC, and SpEdConnecticut.
+She is currently enrolled in college, studying in a speech and language assistant program.
+Goviana is part of the management team, serving on the Executive for SpEdConnecticut as well as acting as a parent advisor.
+Being bi-lingual, Goviana provides parent advisor services primarily to our Spanish-speaking families, empowering those families who due to the language barrier face extra hurdles when advocating for their children.
 Goviana is also the friendly voice who greets our clients, listening to their concerns and advising them on our in-take process.

 Beth Bucciferro has a BS in Information Management Systems from UCONN and an MS in Computer Science from the University of New Haven and is self-employed as a Website Consultant.
 She has a child with multiple learning challenges.
 After advocating for him for over 10 years, she was trained in special education advocacy through the COPAA (Council of Parent Attorneys and Advocates) SEAT program.
 She completed SpEdConnecticut Fall Training in 2018 and joined the Board in January of 2019.